Bone Broth Protein Supplements

 - Sleep: The amino acid glycine can help you sleep better by decreasing your core body temperature at night.
 This helps with focus during the day.

-- Diabetes: Glycine can be used to control blood sugar spikes and insulin in those with type two diabetes.
+- Diabetes: Glycine supplements can be used to control blood sugar spikes and insulin in those with type two diabetes.

 - Gut Health: The gelatin and amino acids in bone broth protein can help prevent ulcers or improve the lining of the digestive tract.